organisciak/dissertation/document/1_intro.md

 [^PinterestExample]: http://www.pinterest.com.
 A social visual bookmarking website.
 Images from Pinterest are used as a dataset in a later chapter.

-The themes binding the lists are also user-defined, so a list can be about quality (e.g. "favorites", "worst of"), thematic (e.g. "teen vampire romance novels"), or administrative (e.g. "to buy", "read this year").
+The themes binding the lists are also user-defined, so a list can be about quality (e.g., "favorites", "worst of"), thematic (e.g., "teen vampire romance novels"), or administrative (e.g., "to buy", "read this year").
 This crowdsourced information is useful to users directly, but it also provides high-quality information for understanding the content in a collection and its relationship to other materials.

 Inversely, a well-designed system can make use of the additional user-supplied information on co-occurring objects.
 This in turn can return value to users curating the content themselves: consider a system that can discover further items for a user that are thematically in line with a group that they have compiled.